Chengde Hebei, China Travel Guide

 When sharing dishes, use communal serving chopsticks if available.
 Never stick chopsticks upright in a bowl of rice; this resembles offerings for the deceased.
 It's considered polite to accept food offered to you, even if taking only a small portion.

 Casual dress is generally acceptable.
-When visiting temples or religious sites, modest attire is appropriate: ensure shoulders and knees are covered.
+When at temples or religious sites, modest attire is appropriate: ensure shoulders and knees are covered.
 A simple "Nǐ hǎo" (hello) with a slight nod is common.
 Handshakes are common in formal settings.

 Cover shoulders and knees for religious sites.